Conditional stability for an inverse problem of a fully-discrete stochastic hyperbolic equation: Introduction

 by the observation data

 where the trace operator ${\bf tr}$ will be explicitly defined in (\ref{2.2}).

+{The well-posedness of the fully discrete system (\ref{1.3}), along with its discrete energy estimate, will be established in Appendix A.}

-\ Unlike the discretization employed in [\ref{Carreno-ACM-2023}, \ref{Lecaros-JDE-2023}] for studying discrete Carleman estimates of deterministic differential equations, we adopt an explicit finite difference scheme rather than an implicit one in the discretization of $y$.
+\ Unlike the discretizations employed in [\ref{Carreno-ACM-2023}, \ref{Lecaros-JDE-2023}] for studying discrete Carleman estimates of deterministic partial differential equations, we adopt an explicit finite difference scheme rather than an implicit one for the discretization of $y$.
 Meanwhile, for the Brownian motion $B(t)$, we employ a forward time difference in the temporal discretization.
 This is because we require the independence between $\mathcal B(y,z)$ and ${\bf t}^+({\bf D}_t B)$ to guarantee the discrete calculus

-which is essential for establishing Carleman estimate for stochastic partial differential equations.
+which is essential for establishing Carleman estimate for stochastic partial differential equations, { details see (\ref{2-A.3}) in Appendix A}.
 Here, $\mathcal B $ denotes a composition of difference operators involving $y$ and $z$, arising from the discretization of ${\rm d}z-y_{xx}{\rm d}t$.

+{ It is well known that Carleman estimate is a fundamental tool for studying inverse problems.
+The ground breaking idea of applications of Carleman estimates to inverse problems was first presented in [\ref{Bukhgeim-SM-1981}], where the uniqueness for an inverse problem was established for deterministic partial differential equations by means of Carleman estimates.
+Since then, it has become a powerful and widely used methodology for applying Carleman estimates to inverse problems for various types of partial differential equations [\ref{Bellassoued-Springer-2017}, \ref{Imanuvilov-IP-2021}, \ref{Yamamoto-SP-2025}], including discrete inverse problems [\ref{Baudouin-SICON-2013}, \ref{Lecaros-IP-2025}].
+Later, studies on both stochastic and discrete inverse problems were also developed upon this foundation.
+Moreover, Carleman estimates can also be used in the construction of convexification numerical methods for a broad class of coefficient inverse problems, which are of great importance in real applications due to their global convergence property [\ref{Klibanov-DG-2021}, \ref{Klibanov-IPI-2021}]. }